-In a sense, the young social entrepreneurs, activists, educators and artists profiled in our 36 Under 36 special section attest to the hollowness of the debate.
+In a sense, the young social entrepreneurs, activists, educators and artists profiled in our 36 Under 36 special section attest to how far repairing the world extends.
 They’re local and they’re global.
 They help make mikvahs accessible to more Jews on the Upper West Side, and they provide mirco-grants to communities in East Africa.
 They help instill pride in Bukharian teens in Queens, and they help community centers in Malawi launch small businesses.
 Some have worked both inside and outside the Jewish community.
 Some have overcome great odds.
 All are inspiring.

 What sets them apart is that, unlike so many of us, they put their shoulders to the wheel, and they put their values into action.
 They push for change, and they hew to tradition.
 They carry out cancer research and they combat anti-Semitism and they work toward a more inclusive, more welcoming and more equitable Jewish community.

 It’s as if they stepped out of the pages of Pirkei Avot: “It is not incumbent upon you to complete the work,” the Sages proclaim, “but neither are you at liberty to desist from it.”

 Do you know someone who deserves to be profiled in our 10th annual 36 Under 36 special issue?
 Click above to nominate him/her today.